Keeping Your Eye on the Ball: Trajectory Attention in Video Transformers: Trajectory Attention for Video Data

 This reduces the complexity to $\cO(S^2T)$ and $\cO(ST^2)$, respectively, but only allows the model to analyse time and space independently.
 This is usually addressed by interleaving~\cite{bertasius2021spacetime} or stacking~\cite{arnab2021vivit} the two attention modules in a sequence.

-Different to both of these approaches, we perform attention \emph{along trajectories}.
-For each space-time location $st$ (the trajectory `reference point') and corresponding query $\bq_{st}$, we construct a set of trajectory tokens $\tilde{\mathbf{y}}_{stt'}$.
+Different to both of these approaches, we perform attention \emph{along trajectories}, the probabilistic path of a token between frames.\footnote{Here, we refer to the trajectory as the motion between pairs of frames, rather than a multi-frame path.} For each space-time location $st$ (the trajectory `reference point') and corresponding query $\bq_{st}$, we construct a set of trajectory tokens $\tilde{\mathbf{y}}_{stt'}$, representing the pooled information weighted by the trajectory probability.
 The trajectory extends for the duration of the video sequence and its tokens $\tilde{\mathbf{y}}_{stt'} \in \mathbb{R}^D$ at different times $t'$ are given by:

 Note that the attention in this formula is applied spatially (index $s$) and independently for each frame.
 Intuitively, this pooling operation implicitly seeks the location of the trajectory at time $t'$ by comparing the trajectory query $\mathbf{q}_{st}$ to the keys $\mathbf{k}_{s't'}$ at time $t'$.